VietnamOfficial Name: Socialist Republic of Vietnam

 Blogging about the Vietnamese government and discussions in on-line chat rooms have also incurred scrutiny from authorities.
 The distribution of anti-Vietnamese propaganda and/or advocacy for a multiparty system is considered by Vietnamese authorities to be “a terrorist offense” and/or “propaganda against the state.”
 In most cases individuals are detained, questioned, and then released.
 In the past few years, many U.S. citizens were arrested, prevented from leaving Vietnam, and/or deported.

-Association With Groups: Persons whom the Government of Vietnam perceives to be associated with dissident political groups may be denied entry to Vietnam or prevented from departing Vietnam after a visit.
+Association with Groups: Persons whom the Government of Vietnam perceives to be associated with dissident political groups may be denied entry to Vietnam or prevented from departing Vietnam after a visit.
 In a number of cases, Vietnamese officials have confiscated the plane tickets and personal property of such individuals, who were then forced to spend extended periods in Vietnam at their own expense while they underwent extensive police interrogation.
 In addition, Vietnamese security personnel may place foreign visitors under surveillance.
-Vietnamese officials may monitor your hotel room, telephone conversations, fax transmissions, and e-mail and may search your personal possessions in your hotel room.
+Vietnamese officials may monitor your hotel room, telephone conversations, fax and email transmissions, and may search your personal possessions in your hotel room.

 U.S. citizen travelers have been summoned by immigration or local security officials for reasons that are unclear or not explicitly related to any suspected or alleged violation of law.
 These travelers have sometimes been prevented from departing Vietnam for several days.
 We recommend that U.S. citizens finding themselves in this situation contact the U.S. Embassy or Consulate General for further information and/or assistance.